BOberst/PowerPath-V1-Code-/README.md

 main v3

-this has the pseudocode set in for a balancing algorithm
+currently being revised but has code to work on a balancing algorithm